BoHuang2018/Read_DataScienceOnTheGoogleCloudPlatform_Rewrite_Code/chapter_02/README.md

 For example, the project name is "pretty-project", we add "ugly-bucket", so the bucket name will be "pretty-project-ugly-bukcet".

+In the new created bucket, we need to use the button "CREATE FOLDER" to create a folder named 'flights', then, create a child folder named 'raw' in the flights.
+The completed path in the bucket is

+    `pretty-project-ugly-bukcet/flights/raw`

+This is where we store scraped data.

 ##### Deploy Cloud Functions Instance
 In the book, the author tested the code locally (on the Cloud Shell, so it should be locally on a virtual machine).
 Here, we run it directly on the instance of Cloud Functions.
 In my eyes, Cloud Functions has better generality than single machine.